Algebraic diagrammatic construction (ADC)#

 Modules: pyscf.adc

-The algebraic diagrammatic construction theory (ADC(n)) is a post-Hartree-Fock method used for computing correlated excited states of molecules.
-[36, 37] The ADC methods involve a perturbative expansion of a propagator followed by truncation at a certain order \(n\) that defines the ADC(n) approximation.
-Depending upon the property being investigated, propagators can be of different types.
+Algebraic diagrammatic construction theory (ADC) is a post-Hartree-Fock approach for computing excited electronic states.
+[36, 37, 38, 39] This is done by approximating a linear-response function (so-called propagator) to the \(n\)-th order in perturbation theory, defining the hierarchy of ADC(n) methods.
+Depending on the property being investigated, propagators can be of different types.
 Some common examples include the polarization propagator for neutral electronic excitations, the one-particle Green’s function for charged excitations, and the two-electron propagator for Auger electron spectroscopy.
-The different propagators lead to different variants of the ADC method.
+The different propagators lead to different variants of the ADC methods.

-A simple ADC(n) computation involves the calculation of the ground-state energy and wavefunction that correspond to those of the \(n\)-th order Møller–Plesset perturbation theory (MPn), followed by the evaluation of the ADC(n) excitation energies (e.g., IP or EA) and the corresponding transition probabilities.
+A conventional (single-reference) ADC(n) calculation involves computing the ground-state energy and wavefunction that correspond to those of the \(n\)-th order Møller–Plesset perturbation theory (MPn), followed by evaluating the ADC(n) excitation energies and the corresponding transition probabilities.

 from pyscf import gto, scf, adc